jamesrharwood/srqr/items/data_analysis.md

 ---
 id: data-analysis
 title: Data analysis
+checklist: Describe the process by which inferences, themes, etc. were identified and developed, including the researchers involved in data analysis; usually references a specific paradigm or approach.
+Describe why you chose this process.
 ---

+## What to write

 Describe your analytic process as transparently as possible.^[E.g., characterize the processes and decisions made for initial classification or segmentation of data, pattern identification and description, and/or development of in-depth interpretations.]

 If you used an approach that has a well-defined process for data analysis (e.g., grounded theory, discourse analysis, phenomenography):